Approach

 Ready to build AI governance that fits your firm?

 Start with a Strategic Advisory engagement to audit your current AI usage, map risks, and build a governance approach designed for PE.
-Or see how we've helped firms get governance right in our case studies.
+Or see how we have helped firms get governance right in our case studies.

 Dr. Coney holds a PhD in how humans interact with emerging technology and has spent years helping PE firms, family offices, and alternative investment teams adopt AI in ways that protect their data, satisfy regulators, and actually get used by deal teams.
 He advises on governance structures that fit fiduciary duty rather than generic compliance templates.